-June 2024 blog ideas: sanctuaries, garden parties & travel
+June blog ideas: sanctuaries, garden parties & travel (2026)

 By June, summer mode is firmly on for people as they think about how to live in and enjoy their garden or home during the summer months ahead.
 This is a great chance for gardens and interiors brands to take advantage of that surge of early summer interest through helpful blog posts on their websites.

 As with last month, we’ve selected a handful of themes for your June blog posts that will resonate with your audience.
 In our June edition of blog post ideas for interiors and garden website blogs (ideal for interior designers and garden designers!), we look at creating summer spaces inside and outside; planning garden parties; making summery relaxation spaces indoors; plus thinking about travel: incorporating travel souvenirs and garden care when on holiday.
+Last time in May, we looked at garden, Spring & floral refresh blog post ideas for garden and interior brands wanting to harness the buzz of activity that comes just before summer.

 Read more on why it’s important to generate content for your website blog and how it can boost the visibility of your interiors or garden brand →